kkretschmer/python-isgri/doc/badpixel.rst

    be expected.
 Pixels lying significantly below are outliers.

-   The dotted lines show the raw distribution functions while the solid lines are normalised to the 64:sup:`th` pixel to eliminate the probability decrease introduced by a systematic mismatch of the background intensity distribution.
+   The dotted lines show the raw distribution functions while the solid lines are normalised to the 64\ :sup:`th` pixel to eliminate the probability decrease introduced by a systematic mismatch of the background intensity distribution.